Coaching Behind a Mask

 Hacking the environment to allow a coach to better position themselves (best possible placement to be seen and heard) and demonstrate exercise techniques (probably more while wearing a face mask), will allow a better overall user experience for sports teams and athletes.
 Where appropriate and with facility guidelines being followed, consider co-coaching with a second coach to help with the exercise demonstrations, team breakouts and overall facilitation of the S&C session.

-Video 2.
-Filming oneself in coaching mode will help coaches perform a self-analysis on their current program delivery and instructional methods.
+Filming oneself in coaching mode will help coaches perform a self-analysis of their current program delivery and instructional methods.
 Having a checklist to discuss with a senior coach will help leapfrog one’s competency in the art of coaching.

 - Benz, A., Winkelman, N., Porter, J., & Nimphius, S. (2016).
 Coaching instructions and cues for enhancing sprint performance.
 Strength & Conditioning Journal, 38(1), 1-11.